StackExchange/dnscontrol/docs/check-creds.md

 This is a stand-alone utility to help verify entries in `creds.json`.

 The command does a trivia operation to verify credentials.
-If successful, a list of zones will be output.
-If not, hopefully you see verbose error messages.
+If successful, a list of zones will be output (which may be an empty list).
+If the credentials or other problems prevent this operation from executing, the exit code will be non-zero and hopefully verbose error messages will be output.

 Syntax: